 Sustainability is meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 By ensuring environmental stewardship, social responsibility, and economic prosperity, a sustainable city offers widespread benefits that enhance the quality of life for all residents, present and future.
 In alignment with Goal 5 of the City of Durham’s Strategic Plan, the General Services Department is committed to the stewardship of the City’s physical and environmental assets through thoughtful planning and operations that ensure the long-term viability of the City’s infrastructure, facilities, and environment.

-Our current sustainability initiatives for FY17-19 include:
+Our current sustainability initiatives for FY 2020-21 include:

 - Investigating options for natural burials in our City cemeteries

-City of Durham Sustainability Plan
+City of Durham Sustainability Roadmap